Tuesday, April 22, 2025

 Volkswagen boss expelled after drug scandal

-Volkswagen's marketing and strategy director Jochen Sengpiehl (54) has been arrested in and expelled from China after drugs were found.
+Volkswagen's marketing and strategy director Jochen Sengpiehl (54) has been arrested in and deported by China after drugs were found.

 Volkswagen's head of marketing and strategy, Jochen Sengpiehl (54), has ended up in a serious situation with the authorities in China after the discovery of drugs.